klee44/klee44.github.io/_pages/about.md

 - T Wen, <b>K Lee</b>, and Y Choi, Reduced-order modeling for parameterized PDEs via implicit neural representations, NeurIPS 2023 Workshop on Machine Learning and the Physical Sciences

 ## News

+Dec 2023: One paper accepted at AAAI 2024

+Dec 2023: Presented two papers (one highlight) and two workshop papers at neurips 2023.